Tags

 Brian’s first design was not the one people recognize today.
 He described it as unbalanced and, in his own words, “ugleh.”😂 Despite the favorable public response, he continued to refine it.

 He reworked the Union Jack, adjusted the overall structure, and developed the design until it reached a point that felt right.
+Watler created the initial concept around 2013, revisited and refined the design between 2017 and 2018, and officially sold the first Cayman flag T-shirt in 2019.

 📝: Most ideas fail early because they are judged too quickly.
 Brian let the idea evolve until it could stand.